 Data Feminism by Catherine D'Ignazio and Lauren Klein

-When: During USCOTS, participants will be sent a doodle pool to determine the meeting days and times, which will start the second week of July
+When: During USCOTS, participants will be sent a doodle poll to determine the meeting days and times, which will start the second week of July

 Facilitators: Kelly McConville and Nate Wells, Reed College